sanluca-cc/gpx_tool/README.md

 - `gpx_utils`: A library crate with utilities to read and write GPX files via a common data structure.
 - `common`: A library with data structures and utilities shared between the other crates.
 - `route_fixer`: A library crate with utilities to fix different parts of a route.
+- `route_utils`: A library crate with utilities to work with and get information from routes.

 # Usage